 We have a brand new laser printer in the shop which is predominantly used for printing order of service, flyers, posters and even artwork.
 The technology in laser printers sees toner being heated up by an image drum and then transferred onto paper via a fuser unit.

 Laser printers are extremely quick, but the image quality is nowhere near the output we get from our inkjet printers.
 Most copy shop jobs are completed within 48 hours.
 If needed sooner, we provide an express delivery service to meet your deadline.

 This is our ‘bog standard’ paper, used for most photocopying jobs on the laser printers.
 It’s suitable for document printing, cheap posters / flyers and we also use it a lot to print plans for builders and architects on the wide format inkjet printers (normally at A1 size).

-Slightly heavier than the plain paper, the premium copy paper is more opaque than the 80gsm alternative and is often used for orders of service, where the quality needs to be a bit better than the cheapest option but can still be produced quickly and at a low cost.
+Slightly heavier than the plain paper, the premium copy paper is more opaque than the 80gsm alternative and is often used for flyers, posters, menu’s.
+This paper is great for when the quality needs to be a bit better than the cheapest option but can still be produced quickly and at a low cost.

 OHP Projector Film

 We can print on A4 OHP file, black and white only

 All our business cards and flyers are litho printed if the quantity is 100+.
 The cost of setting up printing plates in lithographic printing means that it only becomes economical to use this method if the quantities are high, which is why the cost-per-print comes down hugely as the quantity you order goes up.
 Allow 4 working days for production.

 This is our go-to paper for the vast majority of flyers we produce, and the cost per copy really comes down once you order 500 or more

 We use this for our A6 promo cards, very popular with bars and restaurants hoping to promote offers and raise awareness.